last updated Thursday, January 05, 2012

 3. Cobalt (not under inert gas)

-Most of the procedure is similar to the one above for Manganese.
-However, the color change is not so dramatic here during the oxidation (
+Most of the procedure is similar to the one above for manganese.
+However, the color change is not as pronounced during the oxidation (

 light green to dark green).

 The extraction of the crude product is performed with warm toluene (60-70 oC).
-After the volume of the solution is reduced to ~10 mL, 30 mL of absolute ethanol are added to precipitate the product.
+After the volume of the solution is reduced to ~10 mL, 30 mL of 95 % ethanol are added to precipitate the product.
 The final product is air stable.

 4. Chromium (under inert gas!)